Solids Flow Issues - Causes and Cures

 Solids Flow Issues - 2Solids Flow Issues - 3

-Moisture Content: The moisture content of a material can have varying effects on the flow properties and behavior of solids.
-However, higher moisture contents generally result in increased adhesion between particles due to a combination of Van der Waals and electrostatic forces.
+Moisture can affect solids flow properties in different ways.
+Higher moisture contents generally result in increased adhesion between particles due to a combination of Van der Waals and electrostatic forces.
 While important, in most instances (but certainly not all), the effect of moisture on a material’s Flow Function is not nearly as great as most other factors discussed here.

 Solids Flow Issues - 4Solids Flow Issues - 5